Criminal Defense Practice Areas

-Hire an attorney with decades of experience, and an excellent academic background.
-Look for an attorney who has dedicated their entire career to standing up for those who can not stand up for themselves.
-One who has honed their skills in effective cross examination and other defense oriented trial skills.
+Hire an attorney with decades of experience.
+In addition, you want an attorney with an excellent academic background.
+Above all, hire for an attorney that has dedicated their career to defending those who cannot defend themselves.
+Additionally, defense skills are necessities.
+For instance, an attorney who can effectively cross examine is an asset.
 Many lawyers present themselves as former prosecutors.
 If you are being prosecuted, you don’t need two prosecutors at counsel table.
 One is too many.
-You need a lawyer who has always been on the side of the accused or the disadvantaged.
+You need a lawyer with experience in defense.

 2. Subjective Compatibility

-No lawyer is the right lawyer for everybody, and no client is the right client for every lawyer.
-The lawyer-client relationship is very close, very intense and very important.
-It calls for brutal honesty, softened only with courtesy and respect.
-You have to feel comfortable with the person who is fighting for you.
+No lawyer is the right lawyer for everybody.
+Similarly, no client is the right client for every lawyer.
+Therefore, the lawyer-client relationship is very close, very intense, and very important.
+Moreover, the relationship calls for brutal honesty.
+Additionally, there needs to be a mutual courtesy and respect.
+Most importantly, you need to feel comfortable with the person fighting for you.

 Can I be released on bail?

-These reflect the “presumptive bail”.
+These schedules reflect the presumptive bail.
 The defense can make a motion for a bail reduction at any time, but once a judge has ruled on bail, the court will not reconsider it unless there is a change in circumstances.
-The factors relevant to the judge in setting bail are danger to the community, ties to the community, and the circumstances of the charged offense.
+Additionally, factors relevant to the judge in setting bail are danger to the community, ties to the community, and the circumstances of the charged offense.

 Do I have to submit to a search?

 Under the constitution you have a right to be free from unreasonable search and seizure.
 However, if the police have a search warrant, you must obey the warrant.
 Moreover, if the police have probable cause, their search will be upheld in court.
 Furthermore, if you resist a lawful search, you may be prosecuted for interfering with the officer’s duties.